 - You have to be strong-willed and highly organized to efficiently separate your work time and personal time.

-This way of work demands high level of total and absolute responsibility in case the person wants to become really successful rather than just make a living.
+This way of work demands a high level of total and absolute responsibility in case the person wants to become really successful rather than just make a living.
 In the sphere of design you have to become a “Jack of all trades” being able to organize efficient workplace, fast and easy communication, keeping deadlines, controlling finance and improving as a professional all at the same time.

-– In most cases a team consists of diverse professionals in design and this gives a broad space of creativity and high chances of getting involved in complex design projects;
+- In most cases, a team consists of diverse professionals in design and this gives a broad space of creativity and high chances of getting involved in complex design projects;

 - In many cases it gives the faster way of successful presenting yourself as for international design community as a result of accumulated efforts of all the team members;

-– Teams include not only designers but also managers who are real and important support in terms of communication with customers, including the cases of solving conflicts and misunderstandings that are unavoidable in full-time creative work; moreover, it saves your time which you are able to devote to pure creativity instead of organizational and communication issues;
+- Teams include not only designers but also managers who are a real and important support in terms of communication with customers, including the cases of solving conflicts and misunderstandings that are unavoidable in full-time creative work; moreover, it saves your time which you are able to devote to pure creativity instead of organizational and communication issues;

 - Team can take big and complex design projects splitting the parts of it to the designers who are the most capable of producing final result good for all the team productivity;